pancsta/asyncmachine-go/README.md

 - lock
 - breakpoint

-Besides workflows, it can be used for **stateful applications of any size** - daemons, UIs, configs, bots, firewalls, synchronization consensus, games, smart graphs, microservice orchestration, robots, contracts, streams, DI containers, test scenarios, simulators, as well as **"real-time" systems** which rely on instant cancelation.
+Besides the main use-case of workflows, it can be used for **stateful applications of any size** - daemons, UIs, configs, bots, firewalls, synchronization consensus, games, smart graphs, microservice orchestration, robots, contracts, streams, DI containers, test scenarios, simulators, as well as **"real-time" systems** which rely on instant cancelation.

 ![diagram](https://github.com/pancsta/assets/blob/main/asyncmachine-go/am-vis.svg?raw=true)